rebelsky/csc321/outlines/bodies/ethics-revisited.md

 Writing Prompt
 --------------

-Write a short essay reflecting on the ethics of engineering software as a service, due the last day of class.
+Write a short essay reflecting on some ethic of software engineering (e.g., ethics of software engineering as a service).

+Due: Friday, two weeks after break.

 Parameters